markski1/SAMonitor/README.md

 ### GetAllServers

-Return a JSON collection with the latest information of every server SAMonitor tracks.
+Return a collection with the latest information of every server SAMonitor tracks.

 Try it: http://sam.markski.ar/api/GetAllServers

 ### GetFilteredServers

-The most complex endpoint of all, but certainly worth it: Returns the list of servers, but with specified filtering.
+Returns the list of servers, but with specified filtering.

 By default, it'll omit severs with 0 players.

 Parameters, all of which are optional:
 ```
   show_empty:
    - Possible values: 0 or 1.
-If unspecified, 0.
+If 1, it will include servers with 0 players.

   order:
    - Possible values: "none", "players", "ratio".
 If unspecified, "none".

-  name, gamemode:
+  name, gamemode, version, language:
    - Possible values: Any specified text.
 This is basically a search.

   paging_size: